AtomInnovationTH/SMX/README.md

 Click to play: https://atominnovationth.github.io/SMX/

 A simple game shows how a low‑power ultralight climber can move up a vibrating tether all the way to space using non‑contact eddy‑current grabbing.
 Selectable tether‑vibration shapes: sine, square, sawtooth.

 **Background:** Tether vibrations allow distributed power delivery to multiple ultralight climbers (space monkeys) simultaneously.
 Waste heat is generated inside the tether from eddy currents and radiated to space at –206 °C. The game mostly takes place in the atmosphere, but the actual trip to GEO (geostationary Earth orbit) is 99.9 % in the cold of space.
 The climber generates electricity from momentum, sacrificing 10 % of speed or cargo to allow 24/7 operation with only minimal battery backup.

-The actual prototype weighs 500 g and has been tested up to 100 km h⁻¹.
+The actual prototype weighs 500 g and has been tested up to 100 kph.

 ### Design Guidelines to Protect the Tether
+- **Climber has no moving parts for reliablity in extreeme enviroments at speeds up to 1000 kph
 - **Climber must not damage the tether** (no mechanical contact, hot spots, sparks).
 - **Climber must not block the tether** (failure triggers a passive release system).
 - **Climber must not heat the tether above 450 °C** (graphene oxidation threshold).